 [Ed Note: The following post is part of the TLF Editorial Board Test 2020-21.
 It has been authored by Saumya Khandelwal, a second year student of NALSAR University of Law.]

 Recently, a report on the ‘Non-Personal Data Governance Framework’ was released by an expert committee established by Ministry of Electronics and Information Technology (MeitY) for recommending a framework to regulate Non-Personal Data (‘NPD’).
-NPD is electronic information that cannot be traced back to an identifiable natural person.
+NPD is electronic information that cannot be traced back to an identifiable natural person (learn more about what is data governance here).
 The committee, believing in the huge potential of data, strove to create a framework to unlock the economic, social and public value of data.
 One of the objectives of the report is to wipe out the possibility of data monopolies.
 It aims to create certainty and incentives for innovation to encourage domestic start-ups, spurring digital economy growth.
 The recommended framework: enabling start-ups/businesses to access meta-data of data-driven businesses and building data marketplaces for easy exchange of data seeks to provide a level-playing field for all Indian actors.
 The goal of this article would be to show how the draft framework in its present form cannot achieve the aforementioned objective.

 Access to Data Alone Does Not Ensure Competitive Success